Wave Race: Blue Storm: Characters

-There are eight characters in Blue Storm, three of them from the previous game, two newcomers, and some of the rest from 1080° Snowboarding.
+There are eight playable characters in Blue Storm, including three returning characters from the previous game, two newcomers, and three originally introduced in 1080° Snowboarding.
 Each character is rated on a scale of 1–6 in five different categories which affect that character's performance, with six being the best.
 Each character also has his or her own crew chief, which is nothing more than a voice offering encouragement and advice to the player: